 Everybody loves a Fresh Apple Cake loaded with a generous helping of cinnamon, nuts and apples.
 This cake has a fantastic moist and tender texture, and a lightly crisp exterior.
 This heirloom recipe has been a family favorite for generations and is a delicious Autumn treat!
 Click HERE to get the recipe.

 Packed with tart Granny Smith apples, cinnamon and a little cream, Dutch Apple Pie is the pretty and delicious cousin of the Classic Apple Pie.
 Click HERE to get the recipe.

 Irish Apple Crumble Cake ~ made with fresh apples, plenty of cinnamon, and a sweet crumble top.
-This rustic and moist cake is delightful drizzled with our creamy Apple Brandy Sauce!
+Drizzle this rustic and moist cake with our creamy Apple Brandy Sauce for a delightful dessert!
 Click HERE to get the recipes.